 In fact, since as far back as 2016, Apple has secretly been meeting with high-ranking FDA officials in a bid to fast-track some of these potentially game-changing diagnostic tools.

-Currently, Apple is believed to be pursuing a range of these tools — including a standalone echocardiogram (EKG) monitor, a blood glucose monitor for diabetes patients and even advanced sleep tracking tech — for possible implementation into future Apple Watch devices or accessories.
+Currently, Apple is believed to be pursuing a range of these tools — including a standalone electrocardiogram (EKG) monitor, a blood glucose monitor for diabetes patients and even advanced sleep tracking tech — for possible implementation into future Apple Watch devices or accessories.

 On Thursday morning, the U.S. Patent and Trademark Office (USPTO) published yet another Apple patent relating to the company’s Apple Watch, specifically as a reliable aid in preventing sunburn.